Tewareka Tentoa

-Tewareka Tentoa (? - November 3, 2000) was an I-Kiribati politician who served as the Vice President of Kiribati for two terms from 1994 to 2000 under former President Teburoro Tito.
+Tewareka Tentoa (died November 3, 2000) was an I-Kiribati politician who served as the vice president of Kiribati for two terms from 1994 to 2000 under President Teburoro Tito.
 Tentoa was from Onotoa in the Gilbert Islands.

-Tentoa died in office on November 3, 2000, during his second term as Vice President.
+Tentoa died in office on November 3, 2000, during his second term as vice president.
 He was succeeded by Beniamina Tinga on November 17, 2000.